 Christmas Drinks For The Kids

-We also plan to serve our Keto-friendly sugar-free roasted Butter Pecans.
+We also plan to serve our Keto-friendly sugar-free roasted Maple Bourbon Almonds.

-The CBB fans have spoken and here are their go-to Christmas drinks that they adore during the holiday season.
+My CBB friends have shared with us their favourite Christmas drinks that they enjoy during the holidays.

 - Cathleen Roy– My favorite holiday drink is the Chocolate Cherry Baileys with milk.